 Within the profession itself, top surgeons are the highest paid.
 Surgeons direct the surgery control programs of a medical organization.
 They manage all the activities of surgical departments, spanning supervisory, professional, and support personnel.

-General practitioner doctors are normally paid an average of 1,280,000 MXN per year, with the top medical surgeons paid an average of 1,720,000 MXN per year.
+General practitioner doctors are normally paid an average of 1,280,000 MXN per year, while top medical surgeons are paid an average of 1,720,000 MXN annually.

 Careers in legal service then follow.
-Salary level increases depending on the higher education one has received and the amount of experience one has.
+Salary level increases depending on the higher education one has received, and the experience one has.

 Generally, judges advise, arbitrate, and administer justice in a court of law.
-Their responsibilities include determining the liability of the defendant in civil cases, and sentencing defendants in criminal cases, following government statutes.
+Their responsibilities include determining the defendant’s liability in civil cases and sentencing defendants in criminal cases, following government statutes.

 Among the top positions are Administrative Law Judges, who are paid an average of 1,110,000 MXN per year.
 Those judges who also serve as magistrates receive higher, with an average of 1,210,000 MXN per year.